United is the Way

 Victim Services: Supports crime victims by offering safety planning, assistance filing protective orders and shelter for women fleeing domestic violence.
 Sheltered women are also offered supplies and even pet boarding.

 The Annual Crab Boil Fundraiser is one of the most highly anticipated events of the year in Hill County!
-This sold-out evening brings together local businesses, individuals, and community members for an unforgettable experience featuring an all-you-can-eat crab boil meal, lively entertainment, and both silent and live auctions.
+This event brings together local businesses, individuals, and community members for an unforgettable experience featuring an all-you-can-eat crab boil meal, lively entertainment, and both silent and live auctions.

 As our largest fundraiser of the year, this event directly supports United Way of Hill County’s annual grants to local nonprofit partners.
 These grants empower organizations to continue their impactful work, providing critical services and resources to residents in need.